aimms/how-to/Articles/332/332-Comparing-Formulations.rst

 So, in AIMMS you will find a procedure which creates 30 datasets with 8 to 20 nodes.
 The datasets contain **8 nodes, 10 nodes, 12 nodes, 15 nodes, 17 nodes or 20 nodes**.
 There are 5 files for each amount of nodes.
 The following data is randomly generated: the amount of vehicles, the x-coordinates and y-coordinates of the nodes, the demand of the nodes and the capacity of the vehicles.
-The function :any:`Uniform(min,max)` is used and will choose a random number between two values.
+The function :any:`Uniform` is used and will choose a random number between two values.
 The data is selected as follows:

 -	``p_NumberOfVehicles``: A random number between 2 and 1/3 of the amount of nodes.
 -	``p_XCoordinate`` and ``p_YCoordinate``: Random numbers between -50 and 50.